Resxt/Plutonium-T6-Scripts/small_scripts/README.md

 ## get_player_guid.gsc

-Print the GUID of a player in the console whenever he connects and whenever he chooses/changes class.
+Print the GUID of a player in the console whenever he connects and whenever he spawns.